Co-Chairing an NDSA Group

 - Approximately a half hour to an hour a month (average) planning, contacting speakers, coordinating presentations, welcoming new members to the group, and writing reminder emails to the group about calls

-- Approximately 1 hour a month co-leading Interest Group calls
+- Approximately 1 hour a quarter co-leading Interest Group calls

 - Often co-chairs trade responsibility for leading Interest Group calls, which can consist of leading a topic-based discussion or hosting a presenter on a topic